JABaber/ST558Project/README.md

     ## #   soil_dryness <int>, spicy <int>, dry <int>, sweet <int>,
     ## #   bitter <int>, sour <int>, natural_gift_type <chr>,
     ## #   firmness <chr>, item_name <chr>

+This returns a tibble for all of the berries (there are 64 total) containing all of the variables that I want.

 ``` r
 # Test that it works for berryid and berryvars combination